mireille1999/Credential-Locker/README.md

 ## Description
 Credential Locker is a terminal run python application that allows users to store details such as usernames and passwords of their various accounts.

-## User Stories

-As a user I would like:
-* To create an account with my details - log in and password
-* Store my existing login credentials
-* Generate a password for a new credential/account

 ## Specifications
 * Display codes for navigation
 * Display prompt for creating an account